Human Resources / Title IX: Gender Discrimination / Sexual Violence

 Title IX states that no person in the United States shall, on the basis of sex, be excluded from participation in, be denied benefit of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.
 It is more than just "the law that made school sports more equitable for girls and women."
 Title IX also prohibits sexual harassment, which includes acts of sexual violence, as a form of sex discrimination.

 Every campus is required to designate a Title IX Coordinator to oversee complaints, identify problems, be available to students and law enforcement, and handle Title IX concerns.
-Meredith's Title IX Coordinator is the Director of Human Resources, who can be reached at (919) 760-8760, firstname.lastname@example.org and is located in the Park Center (1st floor/ Office of Human Resources).
+Meredith's Title IX Coordinator is Pamela Davis Galloway, Director of Human Resources, who can be reached at (919) 760-8760, email@example.com and is located in the Park Center (1st floor/ Office of Human Resources).
+Meredith’s Deputy Title IX Coordinator is Ann Gleason, Dean of Students, who can be reached at (919) 760-8521, firstname.lastname@example.org and and is located in the Office of the Dean of Student (212 Park Center).

 Sexual Misconduct Policy